PerceptiLabs/TransferLearning/README.md

 1. Clone or download the sample model from GitHub.
 2. Download the data files from [here](https://drive.google.com/drive/folders/1CZz8gVHhAOA1ElMWRChUMBgFT2nqq_ed).
 2. On the ModelHub screen in PerceptiLabs, import the sample model into PerceptiLabs.
+Note that this model is not compatible with PerceptiLabs 0.12 as the UI and components have changed.
 When prompted for the model's directory, navigate to and select the location of the **model.json** file.
 4. Open the topmost **Data** component in the model workspace and set its file to **images.npy**.
 Open the second **Data** component in the model workspace and set its file to **labels.npy**.